 Plant and equipment is stated at historical cost less accumulated depreciation and any accumulated impairment losses.
 The cost of each item of plant and equipment is written off over its expected economic life, adjusted for any salvage value if applicable.
 Estimates of remaining useful lives are made on a regular basis for all assets, with annual reassessments for major items.

-Depreciation is provided on a straight-line basis on all plant and equipment.
+Depreciation is provided on a straight-line basis.
 Major depreciation periods are:

-Dec 2014 Dec 2013
+Dec 2015 Dec 2014

 Plant and equipment 2-4 years 2-4 years

 Motor vehicles 5 years 5 years